Any Condition. No Renovation Required.

 We start with the end value: what would the flat be worth once modernised, in the current market, in that location?
 We then work backwards, deducting the cost of the refurbishment and our margin.
 This is the ARV (After Repair Value) approach, and it gives both us and the seller a transparent basis for understanding the offer.

 We do not guess at refurbishment costs.
-We have been buying and refurbishing leasehold flats for over 20 years, and we have a clear understanding of what it costs to update a kitchen, a bathroom, the wiring, and the plumbing in any given size of flat in any given part of the country.
+We have been buying and refurbishing leasehold flats for over 20 years, and we have a clear understanding of what it costs to update a kitchen, a bathroom, the wiring, and the plumbing in flats of any size, anywhere in the country.

 We are honest that our offer will be below what the flat would achieve fully modernised.
 That gap is the cost of the refurbishment plus our margin for doing the work.
 For sellers who do not want to project manage a renovation or fund it out of their own pocket, that trade-off often makes straightforward financial sense.